How to Configure Multiple Independent IGP Instances of IS-IS and OSPFv2

 confirm

-your configuration by entering the show interfaces
+your configuration by entering the show interfaces,

-, and show
+show routing-options, and show

-commands.
+protocols commands.
 If the output does not display the intended

 configuration, repeat the instructions in this example to correct the